jozavala-msft/data-accelerator/Live-query.md

 # Notes
  - Live Query does not support the aliases like CreateMetrics or ProcessRules.
+ - Live Query returns the top 20 items of the resulting query.
- - If you see a 404 error or 'session # not found', please use the "Refresh" button to instanciate a new kernel
+ - If you see a 404 error or 'session # not found', please use the "Refresh" button to instantiate a new kernel.

 # Feedback
 Let us know what you think about this feature, what worked, and what else you would like to see.